News and Commentary

 In contrast, foreign persons’ exposure to U.S. gift and estate tax depends on their “domicile” at the time of death or the country they call home.
 Unlike the facts-based tests for determining income tax residency, U.S. domicile considers the more esoteric evidence of a person’s “intent” to remain in the country based on such factors as the location of a primary residence, business, or personal belongings.
 Nonresident domiciliaries are subject to U.S. gift and estate tax only on assets situated in the U.S. at the time of death.
 In contrast, U.S. resident domiciliaries must pay estate and transfer taxes on their worldwide assets.

-When a nonresident U.S. domiciliary passes away in 2023, his or her estate must file a U.S. estate tax return if the fair market value of the decedent’s U.S.-situated assets at death exceeds $60,000.
-Estate taxes are due on U.S. situated assets that include tangible personal property as well as interest in and holdings of U.S. real estate and securities of U.S. companies.
+When nonresident U.S. domiciliaries pass away, their estates must file U.S. estate tax returns if the fair market value of the decedent’s U.S.-situated assets at death exceeds $60,000.
+Estate taxes are due on U.S. situated assets that include tangible personal property, interest in and holdings of U.S. real estate, and securities of U.S. companies.
 Excluded from estate tax are investments that generate portfolio interest, bank accounts that are not connected with a U.S. trade or business, and insurance proceeds.

 Provenance Wealth Advisors (PWA), 200 S. Biscayne Blvd., Miami FL 33131 (800) 737-8804.